markolalovic/latent-learning-robot/README.md

 The simulation and execution was written in Matlab for this specific robot and this specific task.
 The same approach can be applied in general for different tasks.

 ### Example
-We can apply the same approach for a simple task of writing numbers:
+We can apply the same approach to a simple task of writing numbers:

 <img src="figures/write2-1.gif" alt="A simple task of writing numbers" width="400">

-For implementation of DMPs we can use open source Python library: [pydmps](https://github.com/studywolf/pydmps)
+For implementation of DMPs we can use the open source Python library: [pydmps](https://github.com/studywolf/pydmps)

 ```bash
 pip install pydmps